 • For larger dogs around 50 pounds (22.7 kg), the maximum amount is 90 mg.

 Remember, these are just examples.
-For the most accurate dosage specific to your dog, consult the detailed chart and guidance provided later in this article.
+For the most accurate dosage specific to your dog, consult the detailed chart and guidance provided down below.

 Determining the Right Benadryl Dosage for Dogs